-Removing deployed children from an execution group removes all message flows and message sets without deleting them from the development workspace.
+Removing deployed children from an execution group removes all message flows, message sets and all other deployed objects.
+These are deleted from the execution group, although they are still available in the file system and toolkit.

 To remove the deployed children from a broker: